Sunday, April 30, 2023

 The one-mile square neighborhood was actually tougher than tough.

 Its unofficial motto "Brownsville!
 Never ran, never will!" guaranteed Kings County Hospital the title of the most gunshot victims admitted to a E.R in the USA.
-The US Army even set up a training program called the Academy of Advanced Combat Medicine to take advantage of the area's hundreds of gunshot and stabbing victims.
+During the crack epidemic the US Army even set up a training program called the Academy of Advanced Combat Medicine to take advantage of the area's hundreds of gunshot and stabbing victims.

 Black boys and Jew boys were cautious friends in the 1940s.
-This urban myth lasted into the 50s, but white people fled Brownsville for the Long Island suburbs in the 60s.
-The Civil Rights Act had been passed to insure the progress of blacks, but Brownsville became a ghetto with the government sanctioned influx of cheap heroin, then it was gun shots night and day, and a roll-back by the corrupt police, as the absentee landlords torched their tenements.
+This urban truce lasted through the 1950s.
+The Civil Rights Act had been passed in 1965 to insure the progress of blacks, but Brownsville became a ghetto with the government sanctioned influx of cheap heroin, then it was gun shots night and day, and a roll-back by the corrupt police, as the absentee landlords torched their tenements.

 Jimmy Breslin wrote about the neighborhood in 1968.

 "Berlin after the war; block after block of burned-out shells of houses, streets littered with decaying automobile hulks.
-The stores on the avenues are empty and the streets are lined with deserted apartment houses or buildings that have empty apartments on every floor."
+The stores on the avenues are empty and the streets are lined with deserted apartment houses or buildings with one old person in them."White people fled Brownsville for the Long Island suburbs in the 1960s.
+Jews to the Five Towns and Manhattan Beach, and Levittown.

-He worked as a schlepper for several years in the Bowery diamond district.
+His father, Jake, was a poor carpenter from the a Russian shetl.
+They was stuck in Brownsville.
+Manny never finished school and worked as a teenaged schlepper carrying diamonds and jewelry for several years in the Bowery diamond district.
 There the young man met the most beautiful girl in Brooklyn.
 Everyone said that Hilda looked like Elizabeth Taylor.
-They weren't lying about the comparison, except Manny's wife had sapphire blue eyes.
-The two opened a jewelry store on Canal Street.
+They weren't lying about the comparison, especially since Manny's future wife posessed sapphire blue eyes.
+The two married and opened a jewelry store on Canal Street.

-Manny remained true to his roots.
+Manny left Brownsville for Long Island, but Brownsville remained in his blood.
 He didn't take shit from anyone.
 Not the mob from Little Italy.
 Not the other jewelers who looked down their noses at the young upstart or his wife's family who couldn't see what she did in the undersized starker, as the old folks call a tough guy in Yiddish.
 He wasn't beholding to none of them.

 Street fights in the diamond trade were not acceptable, but Manny protected his own.

-Shotguns were positioned under the counter.
-His revolver was in the safe.
+Shotguns were strapped under the counter.
+His revolver was in his desk.
+The safety off.
 He never had to fire either.
 Manny was friends with the wise guys on Mulberry Street.
-He was their kind of Jew.
+He was their kind of Jew and they took care of him.

 Even after he moved uptown to 47th Street with his sons, Richie Boy and Googs.
-His heart was still downtown and talked that way to customers, dealers, and his help.
+His heart remained still downtown and talked that way to customers, dealers, and his help.

 "He comes from the Bowery."
-The older family firms would criticize his gruff ways.
+The old Azkhenazi families said to criticize his gruff ways.

 "Not the Bowery, I come from Brownsville."
 Manny was proud of his heritage and even prouder to exhibit the street prowess a boy needed in that neighborhood.

-Diamonds were traded on memo.
-One jeweler loaned merchandise to another jeweler on the promise that within 90 days they return with the goods or the money.
-Honesty is a crucial element in these transactions, however not all jewelers are honest, so the odds are high that sooner or later you'll get burned by greed.
+Diamonds are traded on memo.
+One jeweler loaned merchandise to another jeweler on the promise that they had to be return within ninety days or paid the money.
+Honesty was a crucial element in these transactions, however not all jewelers were honest, so the odds were high that sooner or later you'll get burned by greed.

 Manny depended on his tough guy reputation to avert any thefts and he was a young seventy in 1999.

-Young guys aren't scared of old guys and one jeweler burned Manny for a $20,000 diamond.
+Young guys weren't scared of old guys and one Miami jeweler burned Manny for a $20,000 diamond.
 This was before the age of cellphones.
-The dealer had gone to ground, but got paid back plus profit by the insurance company.
+The dealer had gone to ground, but Manny got paid back plus profit by the insurance company.
 He made good to the dealer slowly.
 Manny liked paying slow.

 Life went on.